Connected Manors

 In most of Europe, wealthy aristocrats controlled most of the land through individual ownership.
 Serfs and peasants cultivated the land and occupied buildings (and in the Medieval period were “protected” by armed forces) in exchange for a portion of the harvest.
 That portion was determined by the landlord (literally “lord of the land”) and could vary on a whim.
 Large tracts of forest land were tightly controlled by the aristocracy, who were often the only ones allowed to harvest wood and hunt game.
 This manorial system– where a single individual or family controlled huge tracts of land and were the “lords” to tenant farmers – was transplanted from Europe to the Americas with colonization.
 Under Dutch rule, patroonships were awarded and when the English took control of New York, most of these were converted to manors, with new manors awarded, including to Frederick Philipse I.

-In 1609, when Henry Hudson and his crew first made their way up the river that would come to bear his name, they described the land in extractive terms – timber, metals, abundant foods, navigable rivers –illustrating the fact that they had to appease their funders and demonstrating their European ideas about land use.
+In 1609, when Henry Hudson and his crew first made their way up the river that would come to bear his name, they described the land in extractive terms – timber, metals, abundant foods, navigable rivers – illustrating the fact that they had to appease their funders and demonstrating their European ideas about land use.
 Still, it took several years after Hudson left for more Europeans to come to the area, and fifteen years until a permanent European settlement was established.
-The land remained safely in Native hands, for now.
+The land remained safely in Native hands, for the time being.

 “Purchasing” Land